kamalarieff/anticar/content/questions/how_would_business_survive_when_people_won't_be_able_to_drive_and_park.md

 <https://www.youtube.com/watch?v=b2HvW2iGNRk>

 At 9:56, merchants even want all parking gone so that it is more accessible for pedestrians because sales are better.
-This clip is taken from [Utrecht: Planning for People & Bikes, Not for Cars - YouTube](https://www.youtube.com/watch?v=Boi0XEm9-4E).
+This clip is taken from [Utrecht: Planning for People &amp; Bikes, Not for Cars - YouTube](https://www.youtube.com/watch?v=Boi0XEm9-4E).
 You can see it at 4:25.

 At 10:12, there is a 10% boost in sales in Madrid.